 Exotic materials are taken to be materials having a tensile strength greater than that of the highest tensile strength stainless steel in common use, which is taken to be a yield strength of 30,000 psi.
-If a material is considered to be totally incapable of plastic deformation, then the rupture strength would be used for this purpose.
+If a material is considered to be totally incapable of plastic deformation, then its rupture strength would be used.